dart interfaces

 Multiple Interfaces

-In Dart, a class can implement more than one interface using the implements
+In Dart, a class can implement more than one interface.
+This means it must write all the methods from all the interfaces it uses.

 }